The Best Signature $12 Dish in Every State

 Runner-up: Pie Bar in Woodstock and Marietta

 Georgia may be known for its peaches, but it’s also the nation’s number one peanut producer, which is why it’s no surprise that peanuts feature in delicious dishes you won’t want to miss, like peanut butter pie.
 The pie is known for its perfect balance of sweet and salty, with a crumbly crust often incorporating cookies and a gooey peanut butter filling.
 The peanut butter pie at Jonah’s comes topped with chocolate ganache and house-made whipped cream for $8.
-At Pie Bar, go for a slice of the creamy peanut butter cream pie, which comes stuffed with peanut butter on top of a chocolate cookie crust and a topping of whipped cream, peanut butter cups, and milk chocolate drizzle, for $5.
+At Pie Bar, go for a slice of the creamy peanut butter cream pie, which comes stuffed with peanut butter on top of a chocolate cookie crust and a topping of whipped cream, peanut butter cups, and milk chocolate drizzle.

 Cafe 100